 Annika Anderson, Executive Director/Principal Investigator

-Dr. Annika Yvette Anderson is an Assistant Professor in the Department of Sociology where she teaches classes on deviant behavior, criminology, social psychology, race and ethnic relations.
+Dr. Annika Anderson is an Associate Professor in the Department of Sociology where she teaches classes on deviant behavior, criminology, reentry, and race and ethnic relations.
 She received her B.A. in Public Relations from Pennsylvania State University and her M.A. and Ph.D. in Sociology from Washington State University.
-Her research interests are in criminology, social stratification, sexuality, social psychology, race and ethnic relations.
-Dr. Anderson was selected as a 2016 Summer Research Institute Fellow for The Racial Democracy, Crime & Justice Network at Rutgers University-Newark's School of Criminal Justice (RSCJ) from June 27 - July 15, 2016.
-She has presented her research at numerous conferences, most recently at the Annual Meeting of the American Society of Criminology conference.
-She has also published several publications on crime and reentry based on research conducted in San Bernardino.
+Her research interests are in developmental and life-course criminology, reentry, social stratification, and race and ethnic relations.
+She has presented her research at numerous conferences and has several publications on crime and reentry based on research conducted in San Bernardino.

 Paul A. Jones, Program Director